ObiamakaMaria/HEALTHY_PROJECT/README.md

 Iyanuloluwa Emmanuel Adigun: https://www.linkedin.com/in/adigun-iyanuloluwa-3270421b7?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app

+## Usage

+- Exploring Health Articles
+Navigate through  recommended Health Articles on Disease, Fitness, Maternal Health and Mental Health:
+Click on the navigation links or use the search bar to find articles related to your interests.

+Watch Health Education Videos:
+- Discover valuable health insights through YouTube videos.
+Explore different categories and access highly ranked videos to enhance your health knowledge.

 ## Contribution
 We welcome contributions!
 If you'd like to contribute to the Healthy Website, please follow these guidelines:

-Fork the repository.
+- Fork the repository.
-Create a new branch: git checkout -b feature/your-feature.
+- Create a new branch: git checkout -b feature/your-feature.
-Commit your changes: git commit -m 'Add your feature'.
+- Commit your changes: git commit -m 'Add your feature'.
-Push to the branch: git push origin feature/your-feature.
+- Push to the branch: git push origin feature/your-feature.
-Open a pull request.
+- Open a pull request.

 This project is licensed under the MIT License https://github.com/ObiamakaMaria/HEALTHY_PROJECT/blob/main/LICENSE